James Morrill (castaway): Encountering British colonisation

 Morrill firstly washed himself in a creek to make himself "as white as possible" and then climbed on top of the boundary fence of the sheep station to avoid being bitten by the station's dogs.
 From this position he yelled out "What cheer, shipmates" to some stockmen in a hut, who seeing a naked "red or yellow man standing on the rails", came out armed with a firearm.
 Before they had time to use the gun, Morrill managed to yell in his near forgotten English: "do not shoot me, I am a British object - a shipwrecked sailor."
-The stockmen took to their hut where they fed him bread and tea.
+The stockmen took him to their hut where they fed him bread and tea.
 The bread got stuck in his throat and the tea was too sweet with Morrill later writing that he wasn't hungry anyway because he and his tribe had caught and feasted on 20 small wallabies earlier that day.

 Morrill came to the conclusion that if the Mount Elliot tribe were to approach the sheep station they would certainly be killed.
 He told the stockmen that before he returned to British society he would first have to warn his tribe to move toward the coast and stay away from the farms.
-The stockmen agreed but warned him that if he didn't return by the morning they would contact the native police and have him and the tribe tracked down and shot.
+The stockmen agreed but warned him that if he didn't return by the morning they would contact the Native Police and have him and the tribe tracked down and shot.
 Morrill made his way back to the tribe where he warned them that the British "had come to take their land away" and that they had many guns to kill them if they came near.
 The Aboriginal people told Morrill to ask the British if they could at least retain some of the swampy ground north of the Burdekin River.
 The next morning Morrill had an emotional farewell to the tribe he had lived with for most of the previous 17 years and he struggled to overcome "the feeling of love I had for my old friends and companions."
 He returned to the stockmen's hut and within a couple of weeks was escorted to the nearby new British township of Bowen.